Introduction

 -

-Can you describe the day-to-day responsibilities of this position?
+Can you describe the of this position?

 This inquiry allows applicants to envision their possible contributions, facilitating the evaluation of their fit with the role’s requirements.